 - attracts Disability Living Allowance (DLA)

 - is looked after by the local authority

 - has left care through special guardianship or through an adoption order or residence order or

 - has a current statement of special educational needs (SEN) or an Education, Health and Care Plan.

-Parents must check their eligibility for the entitlement to Early Years Education Funding for their two-year-old.
+Parents must check their eligibility for the entitlement to Early Years Education Funding for their 2-year-old.
 Parents will need their National Insurance number, date of birth, name and child’s details.
 Eligibility can be checked online: www.devon.gov.uk/2gether or by phone: 0345 155 1013.